 The 2nd edition of this book introduces the end-to-end machine learning for trading workflow, starting with the data sourcing, feature engineering, and model optimization and continues to strategy design and backtesting.

 It illustrates this workflow using examples that range from linear models and tree-based ensembles to deep-learning techniques from the cutting edge of the research frontier.

 The first part provides a framework for developing trading strategies driven by machine learning (ML).
 It focuses on the data that power the ML algorithms and strategies discussed in this book, outlines how to engineer and evaluates features suitable for ML models, and how to manage and measure a portfolio's performance while executing a trading strategy.

 The second part covers the fundamental supervised and unsupervised learning algorithms and illustrates their application to trading strategies.
-It also introduces the Quantopian platform that allows you to leverage and combine the data and ML techniques developed in this book to implement algorithmic strategies that execute trades in live markets.
+It also introduces the Zipline backtesting library that allows you to run historical simulations of your strategy and evaluate the results.

 Text data are rich in content, yet unstructured in format and hence require more preprocessing so that a machine learning algorithm can extract the potential signal.
 The critical challenge consists of converting text into a numerical format for use by an algorithm, while simultaneously expressing the semantics or meaning of the content.
 The next three chapters cover several techniques that capture language nuances readily understandable to humans so that machine learning algorithms can also interpret them.